bajamircea/bajamircea.github.io/_posts/2019-04-04-brexit-ideology.markdown

 This is best captured by "the will of the people" as enough argument to drive Brexit.
 It assumes that people cannot change their minds, it is used as a pressure to not think, to not look at the facts.
-It assumes that there is little value in reason, that one can argue for anything anyway therefore the only valid compass is "the will".
+It assumes that there is little value in reason, that one can argue for anything anyway, therefore the only valid compass is "the will".

 Another example is "leave means leave" or "Brexit means Brexit".
 These are